joce314/streamlit-random-choice-helper/readme.md

-# Streamlit Random Choice helper
+# Streamlit Master of Ceremony (MC) helper

-It allows you to provide multiple choices and randomly select one by one. \
+It allows you to provide multiple MCs and randomly select one by one. \
 You can provide your choices in the choices section, you can add, delete and modify choices

 ## Saving your choices